Siddhantji/fb-leads/README.md

 2. Search for and add "Webhooks".
 3. In the Webhooks product, click "Setup".
 4. Choose "Page" as the object and subscribe to the "leadgen" field.
-5. Set the Callback URL to your server's URL (e.g., `https://yourdomain.com/webhook`).
+5. Set the Callback URL to your server's public URL followed by `/webhook` (e.g., `https://yourdomain.com/webhook` or `https://abc123.ngrok.io/webhook` for local testing).
 6. Set Verify Token (this will be used in your environment variables).

 ### 4. Get Access Token